KevinAst/feature-u/docs/detail.md

-Because Extendable Aspects are not part of the base **feature-u** package, it is a bit problematic to discuss them here (_they are either in a seperate npm package, or self contained in your project_).
+Because Extendable Aspects are not part of the base **feature-u** package, it is a bit problematic to discuss them here (_they are either in a separate npm package, or self contained in your project_).
 **You should search the npm registry with the `'feature-u'` keyword** _to find the ones that meet your requirements_.
-With that said, we will discuss a few of the Extendable Aspects that were created in conjunction with the initial development of **feature-u** (_just to give you a feel of what is possible_).
+With that said, we will briefly discuss the Extendable Aspects that were created in conjunction with the initial development of **feature-u** (_just to give you a feel of what is possible_).